jhith/eng_portfolio/README.md

 ## Blog Posts

 Blog drafts and writeups are in `/BlogDrafts`.
-Final posts will be published on my portfolio site.
+Final posts will be published on my Medium site(https://medium.com/@jayanie)